 -

 Employee Engagement.
-Involving employees in the PM process increases their sense of ownership and engagement with their work.
+Involving employees in the performance management process fosters ownership and engagement.

 -